di-dimitrov/SEMEVAL-2021-task6-corpus/README.md

 Subtask 2.
 Given the “textual content” of a meme, identify the techniques in it together with the span(s) of text in which each technique appears.

 Subtask 3.
-Given the meme, identify all techniques used in the meme itself, i.e., in the whole meme, including the visual content (multimodal task).
+Given a meme, identify all techniques used in the meme, including the text and the visual content (multimodal task).
 This is a multilabel classification problem.

 Data format
 --------------------------------------------